 It is not clear if officials are investigating this recent cyber hack.

-FOX19 NOW will continue to follow this developing news story.
+FOX19 NOW is continuing to follow this developing news story.